-Class Size is Significant
+Class Size in Alberta

 Reducing class sizes lays a foundation for a positive learning environment for our students.
 That being said, many factors, including class size, contribute to student success.
 Excellent teachers, a high-quality curriculum, and parent involvement are a few of the other factors that combine to give Alberta one of the best learning systems in the world.